luanvu-agilityio/typescript-training/typescript-practice/README.md

 |- tsconfig.json
 ```

-## Step by step to run this app in your local
+## Step by step to run this app in your locals

 | Command                                                                   | Action                           |
 | ------------------------------------------------------------------------- | -------------------------------- |